Up Up Up by Julie Booker (book review)

 “Sacrifice”, and “Death on the Nile”.

 Booker doesn’t write paragraph after paragraph of physical character description or setting—the writing is clean and each detail is included for a reason.
 The writing is clean, well-honed, and (probably) well-edited.
-You can tell Julie Booker clearly grasps the essence of short stories and I cannot wait to read what she publishes next.
+You can tell Julie Booker clearly grasps the essence of short stories and I cannot wait to read what she writes next.

 Full disclosure: I received a copy (unsolicited) from the publisher.
 I chose to read and review it.
 This situation did not affect my review in any way, shape or form.